Runcatlady/homework2/README.md

 ## Repository for Homework 2 - Responsive Portfolio

-The CSS and Bootstrap Responsive Portfolio needs to show the implementation of the Bootstrap framework be using their grid systems and components.
+The CSS and Bootstrap Responsive Portfolio needs to show the implementation of the Bootstrap framework by using their grid systems and components.
 There are 3 pages that need to incorporate these things: a Portfolio page, an About page, and a Contact page.

 All the pages use a consistent Navbar with the appropriate About, Contact, and Portfolio links and a Footer.